Downside School Board of Governors

 Jerry Hawthorne - Chair of Education Committee

-Jerry Hawthorne, has been a solicitor since 1974 and currently works as a Consultant to Farrer and Co.
+Jerry Hawthorne is a retired solicitor and recently stepped down as a Consultant to Farrer and Co.
+He is now a self employed Education and Human Resources consultant for a few Church of England schools both independent and state.
 He specialises in dispute resolution and employment law and has spent most of his career acting for Roman Catholic Dioceses and Catholic Religious Charities.
-In addition to his work for Churches and Charities, Jerry has spent many years advising schools, both state and independent, and higher education institutions, on a broad range of contentious and employment matters.
+In addition to his work for Churches and Charities, Jerry has spent many years advising schools, and higher education institutions, on a broad range of contentious and employment matters.
 Jerry was Honorary Solicitor to the visit of Pope John Paul II to Great Britain in 1982 for which he was given the Papal award of Knight of St Gregory (KSG).

 Catherine Hughes - Education Committee